thescientist13/web-components-at-the-edge/README.md

 > **Note**: All demos use my project [**wcc**](https://github.com/thescientist13/wcc/) for rendering native custom elements.
 It is still a WIP, so some minor refactoring may be ongoing.

 ### Serverless
-There are three paths available for this demo
+There are three paths available for this demo, all available from the `/demo` path
 - `/demo1` - Basic example
 - `/demo2` - Example with data fetching
 - `/demo3` - Example with progressive hydration